 Patients with early signs of cognitive decline should complete or update their Advance Directive to the degree possible while they retain some cognitive abilities.
 Identification of a surrogate decision maker is critical.
-A Physician Orders for Life Sustaining Treatment [POLST] should be completed if clinically indicated and patient has decision making capacity to do so.
+A Physician Orders for Life Sustaining Treatment [POLST] should be completed if the patient is frail, seriously ill or has an expected survival of less than one year AND they retain medical-decision making capacity to do so.
+If not, a surrogate may complete this form.

 Patients should not complete a new POLST or Advance Directive if their level of cognitive impairment would prohibit them from making clear and informed decisions.
 In these circumstances, a surrogate health care decision-maker should be contacted or a PC2604 filed.
 Additional information regarding the Advance Directive, POLST and surrogate health care decision-makers is available in the Palliative Care Guide.